doebi/ESPThing/README.md

 ### Input
 An Input listen on a specific topic for incoming messages and execute the supplied callback function once a new message arrives.

-### Senders
+### Output
 Work the other way round.
-You implement a tryPublish method, which is executed in loop().
+You implement a method, which is executed in loop().
-When this method returns a String this String is sent as message to the receivers topic.
+When this method defines a String at msg, it is sent as message to the outputs topic.

 ### Example
 In this small exmaple we define an Input **ping** and an Output **pong**.